 The server will accept the status and respond with a success code, or fail and return an error.

 Data requests and responses are defined in some pre-agreed format, which is the contract we talked about earlier.
 This contract might be written down on your website, or as word of mouth between developers who sit next to each other, but at some point a contract is made.
-So long as change is handled cautiously, any number of permitted mobile/desktop applications, websites, or other APIs can continue to integrate with your API.
+So long as change is handled cautiously, any number of permitted mobile/desktop applications, websites, or other APIs can continue to integrate with yours.

 Why Everyone & Their Dog Wants an API

 However, building APIs is not just some trend amongst the cool unicorn startups—it’s a common way of doing business.
-The big banks are sharing data with APIs, hobbyists offer every piece of Pokémon data you could imagine, the US government offers data on traffic violations, you name it!
+The big banks are sharing data with them, hobbyists offer every piece of Pokémon data you could imagine, the US government offers data on traffic violations, you name it!

 Things that used to involve downloading a giant CSV file are more commonly offered up via an interactive API these days.
 Complicated tasks like facial recognition or text-to-speech that previously would have involved writing a lot of code or hiring experts can now be outsourced to another company, and you can just pay to use them.
 In the same way, maybe your company can open up certain subsets of its data, or its own functionality, and maybe you can monetize that as a secondary income source.

-Strava built their API to handle us cyclist nerds who wanted to track our rides, and ended up making a new income stream: Strava Metro.
+Strava built theirs to handle us cyclist nerds who wanted to track our rides, and ended up making a new income stream: Strava Metro.
 They anonymize and aggregate data, then offer insight into the roads with the most accidents, the most bike traffic, and wait times at intersections to cities looking to become more bike friendly.

-Building your own API can be a huge benefit to your own company for building your own applications, but it can also be a great source of primary or secondary income.
-As you open your APIs up to other companies and maybe even the general public, you can start to see integrations you’d have never even considered.
+Building your own can be a huge benefit to your own company for building your own applications, but it can also be a great source of primary or secondary income.
+As you open up to other companies and maybe even the general public, you can start to see integrations you’d have never even considered.
 Who knows, it might even evolve your business, and give you ideas for new products and features.